jamadagni/Kaleidoscope-LEDEffect-Rainbow/README.md

 ## Plugin properties

-The plugin provides two objects: `LEDRainbowEffect`, and `LEDRainbowWaveEffect`, both of which provide the following properties:
+The plugin provides three objects: `LEDRainbowEffect`, `LEDRainbowWaveEffect` and `LEDRainbowCheckerboardEffect`, all of which provide the following
+properties:

 ### `.hue_steps`